refinedev/refine/documentation/blog/2023-07-24-refine-primereact-dashboard.md

 The product show page will display the details of an existing product.
 It will allow users to see the details of an existing product.
 For this, we'll use the [`useShow`](https://refine.dev/docs/api-reference/core/hooks/show/useShow/) hook from **refine**.

-Let's create a `<ProductShow/>` component in `src/pages/products/show.tsx` directory with the following code:
+Let's create a `<ProductShow />` component in `src/pages/products/show.tsx` directory with the following code:

 <details>